STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 AND YOU CAN BE PART OF THESE GROUPS

 You don’t need to be best friends with every studio CEO.
-This “hidden job market” includes entry-level game writers, people who used to be at such-and-such studio…pretty much anybody at any level.
+This “hidden job market” includes entry-level game writers, people who left a studio but stay in touch, people on fan sites and Discord servers…people at every level of the industry.

 The studios that ARE hiring right now aren't looking for perfect candidates.
 They're looking for writers who understand the fundamentals, who can collaborate across disciplines, and who speak the language of game development.